sjtalkar/PowerBIModelingDAXLearning/README.md

-Zoom Slider for line chart and Slider tooltips try <column name> for creating a Record out of a column with values and status Converting date time into a number and decrementing and incrementing it
+Zoom Slider for line chart and Slider tooltips try <column name> for creating a Record out of a column with values and status Converting date time into a number and decrementing and incrementing it In Line chart Customize Series in the Paint roller to change appearnace of line shown by each measure